isabella232/data-workbench.en-1/help/home/c-dataset-const-proc/c-dataset-inc-files/c-types-dataset-inc-files/c-trans-dataset-inc-files.md

  <tbody>
   <tr>
    <td colname="col1"> Extended Dimensions </td>
    <td colname="col2"> Optional.
 Defines the extended dimensions.
-See <a href="../../../../home/c-dataset-const-proc/c-ex-dim/c-ex-dim.md#concept-79b9e2b3f5794833b8b73b003f06ddca" format="dita" scope="local"> Extended Dimensions</a>. </td>
+See <a href="../../../../home/c-dataset-const-proc/c-ex-dim/c-ex-dim.md#concept-79b9e2b3f5794833b8b73b003f06ddca"> Extended Dimensions</a>. </td>
   </tr>
   <tr>
    <td colname="col1"> Parameters </td>
    <td colname="col2"> Optional.
 A variable that you can reference in other configuration parameters.
-For more information, see <a href="../../../../home/c-dataset-const-proc/c-dataset-inc-files/c-def-param-dataset-inc-files/c-def-param-dataset-inc-files.md#concept-5ad06acc8dc44bf2a99643fafdd56b50" format="dita" scope="local"> Defining Parameters in Dataset Include Files</a>. </td>
+For more information, see <a href="../../../../home/c-dataset-const-proc/c-dataset-inc-files/c-def-param-dataset-inc-files/c-def-param-dataset-inc-files.md#concept-5ad06acc8dc44bf2a99643fafdd56b50"> Defining Parameters in Dataset Include Files</a>. </td>
   </tr>
   <tr>
    <td colname="col1"> Reprocess </td>
    <td colname="col2"> <p>Optional.
 Any character or combination of characters can be entered here.
-Changing this parameter and saving the file initiates data retransformation. </p> <p> For information about reprocessing your data, see <a href="../../../../home/c-dataset-const-proc/c-reproc-retrans/c-reproc-retrans.md#concept-6d82a173e4ab4111b673e7c2477d0823" format="dita" scope="local"> Reprocessing and Retransformation</a>. </p> </td>
+Changing this parameter and saving the file initiates data retransformation. </p> <p> For information about reprocessing your data, see <a href="../../../../home/c-dataset-const-proc/c-reproc-retrans/c-reproc-retrans.md#concept-6d82a173e4ab4111b673e7c2477d0823"> Reprocessing and Retransformation</a>. </p> </td>
   </tr>
   <tr>
    <td colname="col1"> Stage </td>